ilya-kolchinsky/OpenCEP/README.md

 ### Optimizing evaluation performance with the use of Adaptive CEP

-OpenCEP supports timely evaluation plan replacement according to statistics from the stream. the CEP object mainantains a statistics collector that supports serveral types of statistics.
-In addition, it supports serveral types of optimization algorithms that decide when to create a new plan.
+OpenCEP supports timely evaluation plan replacement according to statistics from the stream. the CEP object maintains a statistics collector that supports several types of statistics.
+In addition, it supports several types of optimization algorithms that decide when to create a new plan.
 The following example shows how to create a CEP object that supports adaptive evaluation plan replacement based on event arrival rates.

-We will first define parameters of the statistic collecotor that will keep arrival rate statistics and a certain time window:
+We will first define parameters of the statistic collector that will keep arrival rate statistics and a certain time window:
 ```
 stat_type = StatisticsTypes.ARRIVAL_RATES